MaximeMRF/v7-docs/content/start/tutorial/hypermedia/authorization.md

 - Added delete functionality for both posts and comments with proper permission checks
 - Used the `@can` tag in templates to conditionally show action buttons only to authorized users

 The key benefit of this approach is that your authorization logic is reusable and maintainable.
-When you need to change a permission rule, you update it in one place (the policy), and it automatically applies everywhere you use that policy—in controllers, templates, and anywhere else in your application.
+When you need to change a permission rule, you update it in one place (the policy), and it automatically applies everywhere you use that policy (in controllers, templates, and anywhere else in your application).